28

 Summary

-I hope these questions and answers will help you to crack your JavaScript Interview.
-These interview questions have been taken from our newly released eBook JavaScript Interview Questions & Answers.
-This book contains more than 110 JavaScript interview questions.
+I hope these questions and answers will help you crack your JavaScript Interview.
+They have been taken from our newly released eBook, JavaScript Interview Questions & Answers, which contains more than 110 JavaScript interview questions.

 This eBook has been written to make you confident in JavaScript with a solid foundation.
 Also, this will help you to turn your programming into your profession.
 It would be equally helpful in your real projects or to crack your JavaScript Interview.